TobiasGruening/ARU-Net/README.md

 This is the Tensorflow code corresponding to [A Two-Stage Method for Text Line Detection in Historical Documents ](#a-two-stage-method-for-text-line-detection-in-historical-documents).
 This repo contains the neural pixel labeling part described in the paper.
 It contains the so-called ARU-Net (among others) which is basically an extended version of the well known U-Net [[2]](#u-net-convolutional-networks-for-biomedical-image-segmentation).
-Besides the model and the basic workflow to train and test models different data augmentation strategies are implemented to reduce the amound of training data needed.
+Besides the model and the basic workflow to train and test models, different data augmentation strategies are implemented to reduce the amound of training data needed.
 The repo's features are summarized below:
 + Inference Demo
-    + trained and freezed tensorflow graph included
+    + Trained and freezed tensorflow graph included
-    + easy to reuse for own inference tests
+    + Easy to reuse for own inference tests
 + Workflow
-    + full training workflow to parametrize and train your own models
+    + Full training workflow to parametrize and train your own models
-    + contains different models, data augmentation strategies, loss functions
+    + Contains different models, data augmentation strategies, loss functions
-    + training on specific GPU, this enables the training of several models on a multi GPU system in parallel
+    + Training on specific GPU, this enables the training of several models on a multi GPU system in parallel
-    + easy validation for trained model eitehr using classical or ema-shadow weights
+    + Easy validation for trained model either using classical or ema-shadow weights

-Please cite his [[1]](#a-two-stage-method-for-text-line-detection-in-historical-documents) if you find this repo useful and/or use this software for own work.
+Please cite [[1]](#a-two-stage-method-for-text-line-detection-in-historical-documents) if you find this repo useful and/or use this software for own work.

 ## Installation
 1. Any version of tensorflow version > 1.0 should be ok.
-2. python packages: matplotlib (>=1.3.1), pillow (>=2.1.0), scipy (>=1.0.0), scikit-image (>=0.13.1), click (>=5.x)
+2. Python packages: matplotlib (>=1.3.1), pillow (>=2.1.0), scipy (>=1.0.0), scikit-image (>=0.13.1), click (>=5.x)
 3. Clone the Repo
+4. Done

 ## Demo
 To run the demo follow:
-+ open a shell
+1. Open a shell
-+ make sure Tensorflow is available, e.g., go to docker environment, activate conda, ...
+2. Make sure Tensorflow is available, e.g., go to docker environment, activate conda, ...
-+ navigate to ....../ARU-Net
-+ run:
+3. Navigate to the repo folder YOUR_PATH/ARU-Net/
+4. Run:
 ```
 python run_demo_inference.py
 ```